C-Merrill/reacttutorial/README.md

 #### 10/14 1:02pm

 As instructed, I've now moved state into the Board component.
 There are 2 things on my mind at this stage.
 (1) I'm still wondering how we can clean up the 9 lines in Board that only differ by index.
 And (2) I'm wondering what I could do to move business logic and internal state out of the view layer.
 For now I'll just stay tuned and see where it takes me.

+#### 10/14 3:00pm

+I've added turn taking and win state checking.
+I took some liberties to solve this a little differently than the tutorial.
+Rather than a boolean for whose turn it is, I've added a binary turn state, which feels better since there is an arbitrary choice to keep track of otherwise (whose turn does `true` mean?).
+I also refactored the internal game state to depend on the turn values rather than the display values.
+For win state, I was able to slightly optimize things on the assumption that we only need to check win state when the game state changes.
+Now instead of checking win state globally on all the possible lines (8), we're only checking lines affected by the most recent move (2-4, depending on move).
+More significantly, this calculation only happens when a move is made, not every time the Board is rendered (if I'm understanding the React life cycle correctly).